yfuruyama/Refissue/README.md

     $ ./bin/buildout
     ```

-1. Generate a GitHub personal API token by using curl(wget, etc) command and store it into `credential.json`.
+1. Generate a GitHub personal API token by using curl command(or wget, etc) and store it into `credential.json`.

     ```sh
     # Enter your GitHub user name into `USER`.